FronkonGames/Steam-Games-Scraper/README.md

 }
 ```

-In the file '_ParesExample.py_' you can see a simple example of how to parse the information.
+In the file '_ParseExample.py_' you can see a simple example of how to parse the information.

 # ⚙️ Parameters